-Refactoring with Move Implementation to Source File provides C/C++ users with a simple mechanism for moving the implementation of a method from a header to a source file.
+Refactoring with Move Implementation to Source File provides C/C++ users with an efficient mechanism for moving the implementation of a function or method from a header to a source file.
 This refactoring is often invoked after refactoring commands that place implementations in the header for inline execution, e.g. Encapsulate Field.

-Hover over the implementation of a method in a header and select Move Implementation to Source File from the refactoring menu.
+Place the caret on a function or method in a header, and select Move Implementation to Source File from a refactoring menu (Shift+Alt+Q).

 Visual Assist moves the body to the appropriate source file.
 For methods, the implementation is placed within other implementations of the same class.
 Implementations of overloaded methods are moved near other overloads.

 If necessary, a declaration is created in the header.

 By default, Visual Assist places new implementations near those of neighboring declarations.
 Alternatively, Visual Assist can create implementations at the EOF of a source file.
 Specify your preference in the options dialog for Visual Assist.